MrChen1123/TCMonoDepth/README.md

   <img src="./icon/improved_structure.png", width="600px">
 </div>

+4. I provide five different models to choose from, namely 'small', 'large', 'dpt-large', 'dpt-hybrid' and the latest model 'depth_anthing'.

-4. This is just a depth estimation algorithm at the image level although using tc loss to improve the temporal consistency of video depth.
+5. This is just a depth estimation algorithm at the image level although using tc loss to improve the temporal consistency of video depth.
 I would like to use a video depth estimation network to estimate video depth.
 Using two-stage training method, the first stage involves training on single images, the second stage involves training on videos to maintain temporal consistency by adding the temporal consistency loss and multi-frames(such as more than 5 frames).

 ### Train ###
 python train.py